-- Heat a large stock pot over medium high heat.
-Add onion, celery, carrots, garlic, and olive oil and cook for 15 minutes, or until veggies begin to soften and onions are translucent (about 10-15 minutes).
+- Heat a large stock pot (or dutch oven) over medium high heat.
+Add onion, celery, carrots, garlic, and olive oil.
+Cook veggies until they begin to soften and onions are translucent (about 10-15 minutes).

-- Add chicken breast and bay leaves on top of veggies.
+- Add uncooked chicken breasts and bay leaves on top of veggies.
 Pour broth over veggies and chicken, ensuring chicken is fully covered by the broth.

 - Bring to a boil and then reduce heat to medium low and keep at a simmer (uncovered).
-Simmer for 20-30 minutes until chicken easily shreds with a fork.
+Simmer for 20-30 minutes, or until chicken is cooked and easily shreds with a fork.

-- Remove chicken from pot and shred on a cutting board using 2 forks.
+- Remove cooked chicken from pot and place on a cutting board.
+Using two forks, shred chicken.